Greenwich Substation and Line Project

 The sections below feature construction updates for both substations and the new underground transmission line.
 As construction progresses, this section will be updated with information for each street affected by construction of the underground lines.
 Please keep in mind that the construction schedule is approximate and may change.
 Due to weather or other circumstances, from time to time the crews may need to work longer hours or work on a Sunday.

-Modifications to the Cos Cob Substation began in May 2018 and will continue throughout 2019.
+Modifications to the Cos Cob Substation began in May 2018 and will continue through early 2020.

-Work activities within the existing substation property include vegetation removal; grading, digging and trenching; installation of new equipment and retaining walls; and then restoration of areas disturbed by the work.
+Work activities within the existing substation property include replacing the chain-link fence and installing underground electric lines inside the recently installed duct banks and splice vaults.
+Work completed to date includes vegetation removal; grading, digging and trenching; installation of new equipment and retaining walls; and restoration of areas disturbed by the work.

 Work hours will typically be 7 a.m. to 6 p.m., Monday through Friday, and 9 a.m. to 5 p.m. on Saturdays.

-- Wood Road in Bruce Park will be closed for the winter in accordance with Traffic Detour Plan 6 - Wood Rd. to provide equipment and material storage space for the underground line work in Bruce Park.
-A temporary fence has been installed around our work area, but pedestrian trails in Bruce Park remain open.
+- Woods Road: Woods Road in Bruce Park remains closed for the winter in accordance with Traffic Detour Plan 6 to provide equipment and material storage space for the underground line work in Bruce Park.
+A temporary fence has been installed around our work area; however, pedestrian trails in Bruce Park remain open.

-We anticipate that construction of the new substation will be complete in 2020.
+We anticipate construction of the new substation will be complete by the end of summer 2020.

 TRAFFIC MANAGEMENT PLAN